TABLE OF CONTENTS

 In the state of Vermont, Senate Bill 16 was signed into law on June 9, 2017 by Governor Phil Scott.
 This bill will considerably improve the access that patients have to the medical marijuana program in the state.
 With this bill, individuals with post-traumatic stress disorder, Crohn's disease and Parkinson disease are added to the list.
 In addition, the bill gives authorization to another marijuana dispensary, which now totals five altogether.
 It also gives existing marijuana dispensaries permission to open up another dispensary at some other location.
 Another medical marijuana dispensary will receive authorization once the patient registry gets to 7,000.

 The State of Louisiana

 In the state of Louisiana, a bill was signed by Governor John Bel Edwards to make amendment to the regulatory system within the medical marijuana program.
 The bill also gives more access to patients who are already using medical marijuana.
 Although, the state of Louisiana made medical marijuana legal some forty years ago, the language in the law prevented doctors from recommending cannabis to patients.
 The Senate Bill 271 makes changes to those legal words, allowing doctors to make recommendations to qualified patients for cannabis only in oil form.
 This means patients are not allowed to smoke weed recommended by a doctor.
 Want to know more about what other states are doing with their medical marijuana programs?
-Check out the Cannabis Training University today.
+Check out the Cannabis Training University, the leader in marijuana training, today.